-1. CPR Certification for Healthcare Provider (American Red Cross or American Heart Association) must be completed prior to FIRST DAY OF CLASS.

-- 2. Dental Examination must be completed prior to FIRST DAY OF CLASS.

-- 3. Pass a urine drug screen

-- 4. Pass a criminal background check.
+- 1. CPR Certification for Healthcare Provider (American Red Cross or American Heart Association) must be completed prior to FIRST DAY OF CLASS. - 2.
+Dental Examination must be completed prior to FIRST DAY OF CLASS. - 3.
+Pass a urine drug screen and a criminal background check, as instructed by the program.